codingsuxks/UmbrellaAcademy/README.md

 Getting our feet wet with GitHub
 The initiates of Class 2025

-Doing small changes for week11 lab
+Making small changes for the week11 lab